BlueAcornInc/aio-commerce-shipstation/README.md

     composer require "magento/commerce-backend-sdk": ">=3.0"
     ```

-- **Adobe I/O Credentials (OAuth Server-to-Server)**

-  Your App Builder application requires OAuth Server-to-Server credentials to securely authenticate and interact with Adobe Commerce APIs.
-You must generate these credentials from the Adobe Developer Console.
-  1.  **Log in to the Adobe Developer Console:** Navigate to [https://console.adobe.io/](https://console.adobe.io/).

-  2.  **Select Your Project:** Open the App Builder project that you have created for this integration.

-  3.  **Add Server-to-Server Credentials:**
-      - In your project overview, click on the **Add service** button and select **API**.
-      - In the "Add an API" window, select **Adobe Commerce** and click **Next**.
-      - Choose **Server-to-Server** as the authentication type.
-You will be prompted to give the credential a name (e.g., "ShipStation Integration Creds").
-      - **Important:** On the "Configure API" screen, you must select the appropriate scopes.
-Choose **`Adobe_Commerce_API`** to grant the necessary permissions for the application to access Commerce data.
-      - Click **Save configured API**.

-  4.  **Retrieve Your Credentials:**
-      - Once saved, you will be presented with the credential details.
-      - **Copy the following values** and keep them in a secure location.
-You will need them to configure your environment variables in the next steps.
-        - **Client ID**
-        - **Client Secret**
-        - **Technical account ID**
-        - **Technical account email**
-        - **Organization ID**

-  You will use these values for the `OAUTH_*` environment variables described in the [Environment Variables](#environment-variables-app-builder-operational) section.

----

 ## Installation

 You can install this extension either by downloading it directly from the repository or from the Adobe Exchange marketplace.

 ### Downloading the latest release

-1.  **Download the Extension:** Get the latest release package from the [release page](https://github.com/BlueAcornInc/aio-commerce-shipstation-app/releases).
+1.  **Download the Extension:** Get the latest release package from the [release page](https://github.com/BlueAcornInc/aio-commerce-shipstation/releases).

-2.  **Extract the Files:** Unzip the downloaded package to your preferred development directory.
-This directory contains the Adobe App Builder project.
+1.  **Extract the Files:** Unzip the downloaded package from git to your preferred development directory.
+This directory contains the Shipstation Adobe App Builder project.

-3.  **Configure App Builder Operational Environment Variables:** Before deploying, set the necessary environment variables for your App Builder actions as described in the [Environment Variables (App Builder Operational)](#environment-variables-app-builder-operational) section.
-These are critical for the App Builder app's ability to communicate with Adobe Commerce and perform internal encryption.
-You can do this by creating a `.env` file in the root of the extracted App Builder project.
+1.  **Install the packages by running following command:** `npm install`

+1. Copy the environment variables from the env.dist to a local .env file.
+We will complete the required variables in the upcoming sections.

+1.  **Configure App Builder Project**
+    - **Create an App Builder project in Developer Console**
+      1. Log in to the [Adobe Developer Console](https://console.adobe.io/) and select the desired organization from the dropdown menu in the top-right corner.

+      1. Click **Create new project from template**.

+      1. Select **App Builder**.
+The **Set up templated project** page displays.

+      1. Specify a project title and app name.
+Mark the **Include Runtime with each workspace** checkbox.

-4.  **Deploy App Builder Actions:**
+    - **Initialize App Builder project**
-    - Navigate to the root directory of the extracted App Builder project (where the `app.json` or `manifest.yml` file is located).

-    - **(Optional) Set App Builder Context:** To avoid interactive prompts during deployment, you can explicitly set your project and workspace using `aio app use`:
+      1. Navigate to the downloaded code and run:

           ```bash
+          aio login
+          aio console org select
+          aio console project select
+          aio console workspace select
-      aio app use <your-project-id> <your-workspace-name>
+          aio app use --merge
           ```

-      (Replace `<your-project-id>` and `<your-workspace-name>` with your actual values, which you can find in the Adobe Developer Console.)
+      1. Add required services to your project:

+          ```bash
+          aio app add service
+          ```

+          Select the following from the list:
+          - I/O Management API
+          - (If connecting to Adobe Commerce as a Cloud Service) Adobe Commerce as a Cloud Service

+      1. Run the following command to populate the relevant `.env` values:

+          ```bash
+          npm run sync-oauth-credentials
+          ```

+          This will generate entries:

+          ```env
+          # IMS OAuth Server-to-Server Credentials
+          OAUTH_CLIENT_ID=
+          OAUTH_CLIENT_SECRETS=[""]
+          OAUTH_TECHNICAL_ACCOUNT_ID=
+          OAUTH_TECHNICAL_ACCOUNT_EMAIL=
+          OAUTH_SCOPES=[""]
+          OAUTH_IMS_ORG_ID=
+          ```
+      - If the credential is empty, make sure you have added the `I/O Management API` and your `.env` is synced with the Developer Console Project.

+1.  **Create a Commerce integration (PaaS only)**
+    1. Create a new Adobe Commerce Integration by following the [systems integration](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/integrations) guide.

+    1. Make sure your API integration has the necessary permissions to access the Commerce REST API.

+       To confirm that you have access, in the Commerce Admin, navigate to **System** > **Extensions** > **Integrations**.
+Under the Basic Settings menu, click **API** to view the Available APIs.
+Then select **All** in the **Resource Access** field.

+    1. Copy the integration details (consumer key, consumer secret, access token, and access token secret) to the `.env` file in the root of the project.

+       ```env
+       COMMERCE_CONSUMER_KEY=<key>
+       COMMERCE_CONSUMER_SECRET=<secret>
+       COMMERCE_ACCESS_TOKEN=<access token>
+       COMMERCE_ACCESS_TOKEN_SECRET=<access token secret>
+       ```

+1.  **Configure Shipping Method:**

+    Create a shipping method defined in `shipping-carriers.yaml`:

+    ```bash
+        npm run create-shipping-carriers
+    ```

+1.  **Update Operational Environment Variables:**
+     Before deploying, set the necessary environment variables for your App Builder actions as described in the [Environment Variables (App Builder Operational)](#environment-variables-app-builder-operational) section.
+These are critical for the App Builder app's ability to communicate with Adobe Commerce and perform internal encryption.

+1.  **Deploy App Builder Actions:**
     - Deploy the App Builder actions using the Adobe I/O CLI:

       ```bash
       aio app deploy
       ```

-      If you didn't use `aio app use`, follow the prompts to select your App Builder project and workspace.

-5.  **Configure ShipStation Settings in Adobe Commerce Backend:** After deploying the App Builder app, you **must** configure your ShipStation settings in your Adobe Commerce Admin panel as described in the [Configuration (Adobe Commerce Backend)](#configuration-adobe-commerce-backend) section.
+1.  **Configure ShipStation Settings in Adobe Commerce Backend:** After deploying the App Builder app, you **must** configure your ShipStation settings in your Adobe Commerce Admin panel as described in the [Configuration (Adobe Commerce Backend)](#configuration-adobe-commerce-backend) section.

 ---